2200001 - Equine Exercise Physiology

-You will be introduced to many of the important aspects of conditioning the equine athlete in various disciplines.
-You will investigate topics which include base conditioning, aerobic and anaerobic exercise and recovery, monitoring of conditioning gains and prevention of health and performance problems and more.
-This course provides practical and updated information needed to ensure a safe and effective training program through applied scientific knowledge of exercise physiology.
+Examine many of the important aspects of conditioning the equine athlete in various disciplines.
+You will nvestigate topics including base conditioning, aerobic and anaerobic exercise and recovery, monitoring of conditioning gains, and prevention of health and performance problems.
+Gain the practical and updated information needed to ensure a safe and effective training program through applied scientific knowledge of exercise physiology.

-- Identify problems specific to the various disciplines and suggest appropriate prevention or actions
+- Identify training issues specific to the various equine disciplines and suggest appropriate prevention or actions;

-- Assess the advantages and disadvantages of new technology and alternate training venues or programs for the athletic horse
+- Discuss the advantages and disadvantages of new technology, alternate training venues, equipment, or programs.

 - Movement and Muscle

 - Energy Production